Top 10 Things To Do In The French Riviera

 4. ‘Classic’ Riviera Views From Eze

 The strategically situated village of Eze feels more like an ancient fortress, though the horse stables have given way to art galleries and souvenir shops.
 To escape the selfie-snapping crowds, head to the Jardin Exotique and spend an hour or two digesting the breathtaking views of the French Riviera from its open-air terrace.
-On a sunny day, it really doesn’t any better than this, and if you’re truly tempted – hike down to the sea via the Friedrich-Nietzsche trail.
+On a sunny day, it really doesn’t get any better than this, and if you’re truly tempted – hike down to the sea via the Friedrich-Nietzsche trail.

 3. People Watching in Saint-Tropez